-Vhi Insurance's remuneration policies seek to ensure that the approach to remuneration is aligned with the Company's operations, business environment, strategic objectives, effective risk management, best practice and any regulatory or legislative requirements.
+Vhi Insurance's remuneration policies seek to ensure that the approach to remuneration is aligned with Vhi Insurance's operations, business environment, strategic objectives, effective risk management, best practice and any regulatory or legislative requirements.

-Remuneration policies are designed to attract, retain and motivate staff of the required calibre for the successful delivery of the Company's strategic and operational objectives.
+Remuneration policies are designed to attract, retain and motivate staff of the required calibre for the successful delivery of Vhi Insurance's strategic and operational objectives.
 The remuneration framework and policy are kept under review to ensure they remain fit for purpose and are consistent with and promote sound and effective risk management.
 The remuneration arrangements for Board members and the EMT are set out in section B.1.2.
-The table below sets out the Company's remuneration framework which incorporates four components.
+The table below sets out Vhi Insurance's remuneration framework which incorporates four components.